Best Resource for Becoming a Foster Parent in Rural New Brunswick

 Does DSD penalize rural families in the application?
 No. DSD's mandate under the Child and Youth Well-Being Act is to assess whether your home can safely and appropriately support a foster child.
 Rural homes are assessed against the same standards as urban homes.
 The challenge is knowing what those standards require for your specific property type.

 Can I complete PRIDE training virtually if I'm far from my regional office?
-Virtual delivery options exist in some regions.
-Confirm availability with your regional office early — and if virtual isn't available in your region, identify the nearest cohort you can physically attend, including in adjacent regions.
+Ask the regional office whether virtual delivery is available in your region.
+If it is not, identify the nearest cohort you can physically attend, including in adjacent regions.

 What does "distance from services" mean for placement decisions after I'm licensed?
 Once licensed, DSD matches children with appropriate foster homes.
 Distance may affect which placements you're offered — children with frequent medical or therapeutic appointments may be better placed closer to those services.
 The guide explains how to discuss your location and capabilities with your social worker so placement matching works in your favour.